The purpose and proper use of bidets, those mysterious European bathroom fixturesAlso see:

 Paper or water?

-Americans traveling to Continental Europe, parts of the Middle East, and East Asia need to learn about the bidet.
+Americans traveling to Continental Europe, parts of the Middle East and North Africa, and East Asia need to learn about the bidet.
 What is a bidet, how do you use one, and why do you find them in hotel rooms and homes?
 They may somewhat resemble a toilet, but they are only used for cleaning yourself.
 Do not use a bidet as if it were a toilet!

 I was very startled to hear the following from someone who has traveled overseas quite a bit: